tkwtyler/tkwtyler/README.md

 About Me:

-My goal is to move from aspiring developer to professional with a company where I can learn, grow and showcase my skills.
-Now I feel at a point where I can construct multi-page websites with my HTML, CSS & JavaScript skills.

 - 👨‍💻 I'm learning how to code
 - 🤔 My goal is to learn JavaScript and do whatever it takes to land my first web developer job.
 - 📫 How to reach me: tkw.westphal@gmail.com
 - ⚡ Fun fact: I have a passion for music & film.
 I also enjoy playing video games.

+My goal is to move from being an aspiring developer to being a professional with a company where I can learn, grow, and showcase my skills.
+Now I feel at a point where I can construct multi-page websites with my HTML, CSS, and JavaScript skills.

 #### Technologies